tsenftle/MgO_SL/README.md

 # MgO_SL

-Distributed with publication "Using Statistical Learning to Predict Interactions Between Single Metal Atoms and Modified MgO(100) Supports"
+Distributed as part of the publication "Using Statistical Learning to Predict Interactions Between Single Metal Atoms and Modified MgO(100) Supports"